Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 4. Why are you interested in working there?
 5. What makes you a good candidate?

-## Phase 1: Get Organized
+## Get Organized
 Based on the research you’ve done in Phase 0, make an outline and list what you want to emphasize in each paragraph.
 Your cover letter should include:

-* An opening paragraph that introduces who you are and why you are interested in the company.
+* An awesome opening paragraph that introduces who you are and why you are interested in the company.
 * One to two paragraphs showcasing your skills and background that would make you a good fit for the company.
 * A closing paragraph

-## Phase 2: Opening Paragraph
+(TOTAL LENGTH...About 1/2-1/3 page only)

+### THE TRIANGLE-Point 1
 Introduce yourself, the technologies you know, and your interest in the position.

 * If possible, use the hiring manager’s name.
 If you don't know the hiring manager's name, start with "Hi [Company Name] Team”.